tzahifurmanski/team-management-bot/README.md

 ### Miscellaneous
 * Before responding, verify that the person talking to the bot is a team member?
-* Make it configurable as possible (so that can later be used by others as well)
 * Add the app permission to custom the sending user details and support providing the bot name / icon via config
-* Resolve Slack ids on initialization
 * Provide a way to 'reload' dynamic in memory data (config, ids)
-* Gather usage stats on activities (what feature is used the most)
+* Gather usage stats on activities (what feature is in use the most)
 * Gather a list of commands that bot does not know how to answer (Collect requests for features)